shvmshukla/MNIST-Digit-Recognition-Using-Two-Layer-Neural-Network/README.md

 https://www.quora.com/How-does-the-ReLu-solve-the-vanishing-gradient-problem

-# How does rectilinear activation function solve the vanishing gradient problem in neural networks?
+# Pros of using ReLU as an activation function

 The rectifier activation function allows a network to easily obtain sparse representations.
 For example, after uniform initialization of the weights, around 50% of hidden units continuous output values are real zeros, and this fraction can easily increase with sparsity-inducing regularization.